nrfconnect/sdk-nrf/doc/nrf/ug_matter_configuring_env.rst

 If you only have one device, be it a PC with Linux or a Raspberry Pi, you can set up and test the development environment with both the Thread Border Router and the Matter controller running on this one device.

-In this setup, a PC or a Raspberry Pi runs the Thread Border Router and the Python Matter controller simultaneously.
+In this setup, a PC or a Raspberry Pi runs the Thread Border Router and the CHIP Tool Matter controller simultaneously.
 To simplify enabling the Thread communication with the Matter accessory device, use a Docker container with the OpenThread Border Router image instead of installing the OpenThread Border Router natively.

 .. matter_env_ctrl_one_start